Ford Escort RS Cosworth: Rally

 The experiment with RAS not having been successful, Ford took its rally team back in-house for the 1996 season.
 Thiry stayed as second driver, but Delecour left the team and was replaced by Carlos Sainz.
 Sainz took third place in the driver's championship, with a win in Indonesia and second in Sweden and Italy.
 Nevertheless, the Escort was by this time outclassed by the Mitsubishi and Tommi Mäkinen, who won that year's title, and towards the end of the season interest switched towards the following season and the incoming World Rally Car rules.

 Although it required some special dispensation, Ford were permitted to adapt the car into a World Rally Car for the 1997 season, to serve as a stopgap until a purpose-built WRC was developed.
 The semi-trailing-arm rear suspension, judged one of the Cosworth's weak points, was replaced with MacPherson struts, and modifications were made to the bodywork and transmission.
 Ford handed over the running of the team to Malcolm Wilson's team, now known as M-Sport.

 During the 1997 and 1998 seasons, it went on to score two more victories by Carlos Sainz.
 With Thiry, Ari Vatanen (on a one-off podium-scoring basis at the Safari Rally after Thiry suffered an injury) and four-time World Rally Champion Juha Kankkunen now behind the wheel of the cars, the Escort name finally bowed out of works rallying altogether after a double-podium at the season-ending 1998 Rally of Great Britain.

-Outside the World Championship, the Escort RS Cosworth was highly successful at National and European championship level, winning many national rally titles, perhaps more so than any other car of the Group A era.
+Outside the World Championship, the Escort RS Cosworth was highly successful at National and European championship level, winning many national rally titles.
 These titles include: